tehcanai/ratingApp/README.md

 - **theme.js**

-This file exports the theme of the app to be used by other components and pages
+This file exports the theme of the app to be used by other components and pages.

 - **fonts.js**

-This file exports the font of the app to be used by other components and pages
+This file exports the font of the app to be used by other components and pages.

 - **circle_button.js**